Paul Chadick: Professional career

-For the 1942–43 season, Chadick returned to the Industrial Basketball League (IBL) and played for Pusey & Jones.
+For the 1942–43 season, Chadick returned to the IBL and played for Pusey & Jones.
 Pusey & Jones eventually won the league championship in March, 57–37 against DuPont with Chadick scoring 12 points in the game.
 He also played for the Wilmington Y. M. C. A. basketball team.
 From January to April 1943, Chadick played for St. Ann's in the C. Y. O. Basketball League, leading them to the league championship against St. Thomas.
 In February, Chadick was named by league president Jim McGonegal as someone who would be on the Catholic League/C. Y. O. League all-time team.
 McGonegal also stated that the duo of Chadick and Bill McCahan on St. Ann's was the best combination in league history.
-Chadick additionally played with the Sun Ship team in the Delaware River Basketball League (Delri League), leading them to the first half league championship.
+Chadick additionally played with the Sun Ship team in the Delri League, leading them to the first half league championship.
 His play with Sun Ship led Chester Times journalist Bill Burks to write:

 We have known it for a long time and so have most of you fans but we think it might be a good time to put it down in black and white.
 Paul Chadick is too good for the Delri League and is the main reason why Sun Ship has made shambles of competition by winning 23 of 24 games in two years of play.
 There are no players in the league who can match Chadick in all around ability, condition and competitive spirit.
 It is possible that Sun Ship could win the league without Paul, but the Robertshaw machine is a double-barrelled cinch with Chadick in harness.
 The Shippers have a clever assortment of court talent but the Wilmington whirlwind is like Joe DiMaggio with the Yankees—he is the extra punch that wins titles.
 It would benefit the league if Chadick was to retire.
 Possibly the second half struggle might result in a wide open scrap involving several teams, and this would be a tonic for the fans and the competitors.
 But it would be unfair to Chadick who has a perfect right to play.
 The fans like to watch peppery Paul, but unfortunately he makes the other lads look bad.

 Sun Ship eventually won the league championship game 44–40 against Ford Local, with two field goals made in the final minute by Chadick.